dmuth/musicbot-docker/README.md

 This repo contains a Dockerfile for the <a href="https://github.com/Just-Some-Bots/MusicBot">Discord Musicbot</a>.

+It can also be found <a href="https://hub.docker.com/r/dmuth1/musicbot/">on Docker Hub</a>.

 ## Differences Between This Dockerfile and the Dockerfile Shipped With Musicbot